Reconfigurable Intelligent Surfaces in Challenging Environments: Underwater, Underground, Industrial and Disaster: Industry 4.0

 Industrial processes usually have a property of repetitive execution of the same actions in order to produce multiple copies of the same product.
 This can be exploited for the design of RIS-assisted communication networks even in presence of mobile infrastructure.
 In particular, the repetition of the infrastructural motion manifests as correlated (in time) and deterministic communication channels due to the repetitive positions of the obstacles.
 The same holds for the positions of mobile RISs, if they are attached to the mobile infrastructure.

 This property is very relevant for the design of RIS-assisted networks in this environment, since it substantially eases the synchronization and control of RIS.
-Specifically, the channels can be described via Hidden Markov Models (HMMs), such that the well-known methods of signal detection and synchronization for HMMs can be directly employed here.
+Also, the requirements for the optimization and update of the phase shifts can be relaxed, which is very beneficial with respect to the ultra-low latency requirements of industrial IoT.
+In order to exploit the predictable channel characteristics, the statistical features of the received signals can be described using Hidden Markov Models (HMMs), such that the well-known methods of signal detection and synchronization for HMMs can be directly employed here.
 Alternatively, communication channels can be learned using the well-known methods of artificial intelligence and machine learning.
 Furthermore, the scheduling of transmissions can be adapted to the repetitions of the channel, which pertain to a high signal quality.
 Through this, the performance compared to other scheduling methods would significantly improve.